-Fall and winter are the perfect seasons for trying different vegetables that are in season.
-Beets, brussel sprouts and Asian vegetables are a great addition to any holiday meal.
+Fall and winter are the perfect time for trying different vegetables that are in season.
+Beets, Brussel sprouts and Asian vegetables are a great addition to any meal.

 Beets are known by the unique dark red and purple colour of the root, however, the green tops can be eaten too.
 Try beets in many ways, for example:

 Add boiled, steamed or roasted beet root slices to salads or sandwiches.